pert5432/tygress/README.md

 ## Upcoming features (ordered by priority) 🚧

 - Migration support
-  - Generating migrations
   - Index management
   - Table config overrides (for ex. vacuum settings)
-- Support managing views and materialized views
+  - Managing views and materialized views
 - Inserts/Updates/Deletes using query builder
   - To support `INSERT INTO a SELECT ...`
-  - Or `DELETE FROM a WHERE id IN(SELECT ...)`
+  - Or `DELETE FROM a WHERE id IN(SELECT ...)` etc...
 - Type hinting for popular extensions, for ex.
 PostGIS

 ## Feedback 🗣️